johnno1962/InjectionIII/README.md

 any file will add logging of all calls to functions and methods in the file along with their argument values as an aid to debugging.

+A little known feature of InjectionIII is that provided you have run the tests for your app at some point you can inject an individual XCTest class and have if run immediately – reporting if it has failed each time you modify it.

 ### Acknowledgements:

 This project includes code from [rentzsch/mach_inject](https://github.com/rentzsch/mach_inject),